Bozhidar15/Operating-Systems/README.md

 - [collection of C](https://github.com/Bozhidar15/Operating-Systems/tree/main/CollectionOfC)

 ### general knowledge
-relative path -> path from one folder(not root) to the bottom. absolute path -> path starting from root to the bottom . -> current directory (you can use this in commands) ~ -> your home directory (you can use this in commands)
+relative path -> path from one folder(not root) to the bottom
+absolute path -> path starting from root to the bottom
+. -> current directory (you can use this in commands)
+~ -> your home directory (you can use this in commands)
-##### shell commands (you can pass relative and absolute paths to the commands)
+#### shell commands (you can pass relative and absolute paths to the commands)
-man <command> -> open information page of current entered command pwd -> show current directory where I am whoami -> return your username mkdir <name> -> create directory with the given name ls -> print all files(folders, files, links, sockets ...) in the current directory cd -> enter/exit folder (cd .. -> exit current folder) touch <name> -> create file with specific given name ( if your use some kind of path this command create file without enter the directory mv <path1> <path2> -> move file from path1 to path2 (this command is alsome used for rename a file, just past the same path but with new name at the end) cp <path1> <dir> -> copy file from path to dir rm <path> -> remove file from given path
+man {command} -> open information page of current entered command
+pwd -> show current directory where I am
+whoami -> return your username
+mkdir {name} -> create directory with the given name
+ls -> print all files(folders, files, links, sockets ...) in the current directory
+cd {path} -> enter/exit folder (cd .. -> exit current folder)
+touch {name} -> create file with specific given name ( if your use some kind of path this command create file without enter the directory
+mv {path1} {path2} -> move file from path1 to path2 (this command is alsome used for rename a file, just past the same path but with new name at the end)
+cp {path1} {dir} -> copy file from path to dir
+rm {path} -> remove file from given path